-For 2024, Members of the Commission agreed that the annual catch of Pacific saury in the entire area (the Convention Area and the areas under their jurisdiction adjacent to the Convention Area) should not exceed 225,000 metric tons, as calculated using the interim HCR in Annex I.
+For 2025, Members of the Commission agreed that the annual catch of Pacific saury in the entire area (the Convention Area and the areas under their jurisdiction adjacent to the Convention Area) should not exceed 202,500 metric tons, as calculated using the interim HCR in Annex I.

-In 2024, the annual total allowable catch (TAC) of Pacific saury in the Convention Area shall be limited to 135,000 metric tons.
+In 2025, the annual total allowable catch (TAC) of Pacific saury in the Convention Area shall be limited to121,500 metric tons.

-As a provisional measure until the Commission decides allocation of the TAC, each Member of the Commission shall reduce the annual total catch of Pacific saury by the fishing vessels entitled to fly its flag in 2024 by 55% from its reported catch in 2018, and shall take necessary measures so that the total catch in the Convention Area will not exceed the TAC set out in paragraph 8.
+As a provisional measure until the Commission decides allocation of the TAC, each Member of the Commission shall reduce the annual total catch of Pacific saury by the fishing vessels entitled to fly its flag in 2025 by XX% from its reported catch in 2018, and shall take necessary measures so that the total catch in the Convention Area will not exceed the TAC set out in paragraph 8.

+9bis.
+In recognition of the special circumstances faced by small island developing States, members of such States are exempted from the obligation to reduce the annual total catch of Pacific saury as set out in paragraph 9.

-To comply with the TAC, the following measures shall be in place in 2024:
+To comply with the TAC, the following measures shall be in place in 2025: